Carrot Cake Bars

 - In a large bowl, beat eggs and oil for 2 minutes.
 Combine the flour, sugar, cinnamon, baking powder, baking soda and salt; add to egg mixture.
 Add baby foods; mix well.
 Stir in walnuts if desired.

-- Transfer to a greased 15-in. x 10-in. x 1-in. baking pan.
-Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+- Transfer to a greased 15x10x1-in. baking pan.
+Bake at 350° for 20-25 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.

 I love this recipe!
 I stir some caramel topping into the cream cheese frosting and it makes it extra special and takes away a little of the extra sweetness that I sometimes detect in cream cheese frosting.
 I like the fact that it makes a large batch of bars, perfect for family reunions, office functions, etc. I store any leftovers (when there are some!) in a square plastic container in the refrigerator, separating the layers with waxed paper or parchment paper rather than in the pan to save on refrigerator space.